-On average, listings lease in the $20's per square foot per year.
-The Northwest Industrial region is seeing a decline in rates.
-In the last 3 months, the median rate decreased $7 per sqft per year.
-That's a 25% decline in rent.
+The typical asking rate per listing is in the $30's per square foot per year.
+The Northwest Industrial submarket is seeing a an increase in rates.
+In the last 3 months, the median rate increased $33 per sqft per year.

-Compared to the rest of the Greater Portland market, the Northwest Industrial submarket has lower rates, so you should have no trouble finding a great deal in this discounted submarket.
+Compared to the rest of the Greater Portland market, the Northwest Industrial submarket has more expensive rates, and you'll need to make a great offer to be in this hot submarket.

-In the last 90 days, 4 listings have been listed, which means new listings most likley are going fast.
+In the last 90 days, 0 listings have come on the market, which means listings most likley are leasing quickly.
 You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+About Inf% of the office spaces in the Northwest Industrial are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 2,980 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most buildings in this area are around 3 stories.
-Most buildings in this market were built in 1963 and are Class C.
+Even though the median size is 7,710 sqft, there are still 0 listings below 2,000 sqft.
+Most buildings in this region are around 3 floors.
+Most buildings in this area were built in 1956 and are Class B.

 Arts, entertainment, and restaurants are the dominant industries in this region.
 Commute by car is the most popular way to get to work amongst Northwest Industrial folk.
 Commuting between 20 and 25 minutes a day is the norm for those who opt to reside in this part of town.